 10. What tools do you use to keep track of progress on your projects?

-Projects should always be kept track of using tools available in modern technology.
+Projects should always be kept track of using tools available in modern technology, such as Procurement Tactics’ Price Tracker Tool.
 Microsoft Project is an excellent project management software program that leading procurement professionals use to track their projects.

 11. What techniques do you use to accelerate progress on your projects?

 Even when a project is expertly planned using a great tool like Microsoft Project, the realities of the business world will occasionally require you to accelerate progress on your project.

 In our online course “Professional Purchasing Project Management,” we teach four techniques for accelerating progress on a procurement project: increasing resource units, finding ways to reduce the projected duration of tasks, adding resources and modifying working hours.
 These changes are implemented in real life as well as within the project plan.

 12. Have you used Vendor management software?